Manganese(II) carbonate

-Manganese carbonate is a compound with the chemical formula MnCO_{3}.
+Manganese carbonate is a compound with the chemical formula MnCO3.
 Manganese carbonate occurs naturally as the mineral rhodochrosite but it is typically produced industrially.
 It is a pale pink, water-insoluble salt.
 Approximately 20,000 metric tonnes were produced in 2005.

 Structure and production

 Manganese carbonate crystallizes in the same dense motif as calcium carbonate.
 Color code: red = O, green = Mn.

-MnCO_{3} adopts a structure like calcite, consisting of manganese(II) ions in an octahedral coordination geometry.
+MnCO3 adopts a structure like calcite, consisting of manganese(II) ions in an octahedral coordination geometry.

 Treatment of aqueous solutions of manganese(II) nitrate with ammonia and carbon dioxide leads to precipitation of this faintly pink solid.
 The side product, ammonium nitrate is used as fertilizer.

-Pink rhodochrosite, the mineral form of MnCO_{3}, is of practical value as well as sought by collectors.
+Pink rhodochrosite, the mineral form of MnCO3, is of practical value as well as sought by collectors.

 Reactions and uses

 The carbonate is insoluble in water but, like most carbonates, hydrolyses upon treatment with acids to give water-soluble salts.

-Manganese carbonate decomposes with release of carbon dioxide, i.e. calcining, at 200 °C to give MnO_{1.88}:
+Manganese carbonate decomposes with release of carbon dioxide, i.e. calcining, at 200 °C to give MnO1.88: